kanisterio/kanister/design/kopia.md

 ```

 The server admin, control access and TLS sensitive data are stored in the
-`Secret` resources referenced by the `spec.server.adminSecretName` and
+`Secret` resources referenced by the optional `spec.server.adminSecretName` and
 `spec.server.tlsSecretName` properties.
 E.g.,

 ```yaml